-Arthur John Dorman (1848 – 1931) was the son of a Kentish tanning yard owner.
+Arthur John Dorman (1848 – 1931) was born in Ashford, Kent, the son of a tanning yard owner.
 He relocated to Middlesbrough in the North East of England to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers, in 1866.

 Dorman was not afraid to get his hands dirty, and although his spectacles and Southern accent caused great amusement to his fellow puddlers, he earned their respect in undertaking their strenuous work.
 A straightforward and likeable man, he rose to the position of assistant manager.

-Dorman partnered with the financier Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough in 1876.
+Dorman partnered with Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough in 1876.
 With 20 puddling furnaces and three rolling mills, the business specialised in producing wrought iron bars and angles for the shipbuilding industry.

 Developing trade led Dorman Long to acquire the Britannia Works from Bernhard Samuelson (1820 – 1905) and steel production commenced on a large scale.

 Dorman Long became a limited company with a share capital of £350,000 in 1889.
 It had an annual output of 100,000 tons of steel.

 A half share in Bell Brothers of Middlesbrough was acquired from Sir Hugh Bell (1844 – 1931) in 1899.
 Bell Brothers held extensive collieries, ironstone mines and limestone quarries.

 Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell (1816 – 1904), who became company chairman.
 The firm was now the largest steel producer in the North of England, and the only one that was entirely vertically integrated.

 The merger made logical sense as the result of increasing co-operation between the two firms.
 It was also a response to the formation of United States Steel, the largest manufacturer in the world, in 1901.